wjpp-portfolio/sudoku-solver/README.md

     010000370000006082000400000003510000700908003000023900000004000820300000065000010

 The solver parses this string then identifies any certain values in the game based on this configuration as well as identifying viable values for every unfilled box.
-A backtrack is the performed to reach either a solution or identify an impossible puzzle.
+A backtrack is then performed to reach either a solution or identify an impossible puzzle.
 The solution (or impossible puzzle) is printed to the screen at the end.